Search for a players profile

 Pressure Performance Analysis

-Julian’s second win came from off the pace as he shot a weekend 65-64 so he has proven that he can go low on the weekend to win.
+✅ Julian’s second win came from off the pace as he shot a weekend 65-64 at the Made in Denmark.

 Julian missed such a long period of golf that we note no recent trends.
 However, in years gone by, Julian has won events after having a 3 week break and has also won after playing the week before so he can win when fresh as well as when tournament sharp.